VPRCSUF/sql-project-friends-list/README.md

 # sql-project-friends-list
-A simple 'friends' table project to help understand basic sql commands.
+A simple SQL project that creates and modifies a 'friends' table to help understand basic sql commands.